MANOJPATRA1991/LOG-ANALYSIS/README.md

 **NOTE**:

-This project was built on Windows 10 OS.
-All the interaction with the Virtual Box was done through Command Prompt on Windows.
+This project was built on **Windows 10** OS.
+All the interaction with the Virtual Machine was done through **Command Prompt on Windows**.

 (**Do not use Git Bash for this project.
 It simply won't work**.)